opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

    process_info:
    -
        # The default attack process of yardstick.ha.rabbitmq is 'rabbitmq-server'.
-       # Here can reset it to be 'rabbitmq'.
+       # Here can be reset to 'rabbitmq'.
        testcase_name: yardstick.ha.rabbitmq
        attack_process: rabbitmq

    -
        # The default attack host for all HA test cases is 'node1'.
-       # Here can reset it to be any other node given in the section 'nodes'.
+       # Here can be reset to any other node given in the section 'nodes'.
        testcase_name: yardstick.ha.glance_api
        attack_host: node2